Orkney Magic: Beautiful Binscarth Woods

 Other Orkney Woodlands

 For more information on other small woodland walks in Orkney, download the Orkney Woodland Projects leaflet here.
-This is the leaflet that caught my attention and lead me to find Binscarth Wood.
+This leaflet caught my attention and led me to Binscarth Wood.

 Shelley stood in Binscart wood with bluebells in the foreground